Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Information access, sequentiality, and hidden progress

 for some $K\ge 1$. \end{enumerate} Thus direct retrieval exposes a verdict already available at the initial access point, whereas sequential uncertainty reduction requires a trace with at least one internal step before the verdict becomes determined. \end{definition}

-\begin{corollary}[Direct retrieval is not sequential resolution] A direct-retrieval system does not reduce uncertainty by any internal progression beyond the initial access point.
-It returns a verdict already fixed at the initial access point. \end{corollary}
+\begin{corollary}[Direct retrieval terminates at the initial access point] A direct-retrieval system returns a verdict already fixed at the initial access point; internal progression contributes zero further uncertainty reduction. \end{corollary}

 \begin{proof} By Definition~\ref{def:direct-vs-sequential}, a direct-retrieval system already has $H(R(X)\mid \mathcal I_M, T_0)=0$.
-If the conditional entropy has already fallen to zero at $T_0$, then the trace contributes no additional verdict-bearing uncertainty reduction. \end{proof}
+If the conditional entropy has already fallen to zero at $T_0$, then the trace contributes zero additional verdict-bearing uncertainty reduction. \end{proof}

 \begin{proposition}[Sequential resolution requires hidden verdict-relevant state] Suppose a non-vacuous meta-query is resolved by sequential uncertainty reduction.
-Then there exists some object-level state statistic $H_i=\phi(T_i)$ such that $H_i$ is not measurable with respect to $\mathcal I_M$ alone prior to completion.
-Equivalently, a genuinely sequential resolver must carry verdict-relevant hidden state not already present at the meta level. \end{proposition}
+Then there exists some object-level state statistic $H_i=\phi(T_i)$ lying outside $\mathcal I_M$ alone prior to completion.
+Equivalently, a sequential resolver must carry verdict-relevant hidden state absent from the meta level. \end{proposition}

 \begin{proof} Assume for contradiction that every verdict-relevant state statistic of the trace is measurable with respect to $\mathcal I_M$ alone before completion.
 Then conditioning on the trace adds no verdict-relevant information beyond what the meta level already has, so